TiE23/metric-teacher/client/README.md

 Traefik is a simple tool that routes traffic through it and works well in Docker containers.
 It essentially acts as a simple gatekeeper of incoming traffic.
 When configured a certain way, it will force HTTP traffic to HTTPS.
 It also has the sweet feature of providing free and automatic SSL certification through Let's Encrypt!

-You can access the dashboard by visiting metric-teacher.com/traefik/
+You can access the dashboard by visiting metric-teacher.com/traefik though it may require you to use a new browser to work due to what I assume are caching issues.
+There is a user name and password requirement.